Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Can a track saw replace a table saw?

-A track saw is a great replacement for a table saw when it comes to cutting large sheets of plywood.
+A track saw is an excellent replacement for a table saw when cutting large sheets of plywood.
 However, a table saw is still preferred for ripping wood.

 What's the best track saw to buy?

 The best track saw is based on your use.
-For professionals a Festool is considered to be the premium saw due to its anti-splinter and kickback technology.
-However, a Makita is a top pick for home woodworkers and there are a few entry level saws that are good for small jobs and occasional use.
+For professionals, a Festool is considered the premium saw due to its anti-splinter and kickback technology.
+However, a Makita is a top pick for home woodworkers, and a few entry-level saws are good for small jobs and occasional use.

 Is a track saw better than a circular saw?

 A circular is better than a track saw at making rapid cross-gain cuts in dimensional lumber.
-Whereas a track saw is far superior in making high quality rips and crosscuts in plywood sheets due to it’s splinter free blade and built-in straightedge.
+A track saw is far superior in producing high-quality rips and crosscuts in plywood sheets due to its splinter-free blade and built-in straightedge.

 Can I use my track saw without a track?

-Yes – you can use a track saw without a track but you will lose the precision cuts and it will function similar to a circular saw.
+Yes – you can use a track saw without a track, but you will lose the precision cuts, and it will function similarly to a circular saw.

 • About the Author